JaquJaqu/sequence_tagging/README.md

 cp config.template model_germeval
 ```

 Additionally, all parameters that have as value *TODO* need to be adjusted.
-Using the current setting, we adjust following parametesr:
+Using the current setting, we adjust following parameters:

 ```
 [PATH]